 - 4 Operate the EXTEND-RETRACT levers for the rear leveling jacks (LR and RR) as necessary to level the rear end of the coach.
 Note that the red LR and RR LEVEL WARNING SYSTEM indicators light as soon as the jacks are unstowed, the blue LR and RR LEVEL SYSTEM indicators will extinguish when the respective corners are leveled. - 5 Operate the EXTEND-RETRACT levers for the front leveling jacks (LF and RR) as necessary to level the front of the coach.
-Observe red and blue system indicators for correct operation. - 6 Note that the four red LEVEL SYSTEM WARNING indicators are lit only when the ignition is ON and the respective jacks are not in their stowed positions.

-7 To restow the leveling jacks prior to moving the coach, start engine to initiate air compressor operation, repressurize the air suspension systems for the front, rear and tag axle by setting the associated DUMP switches to FILL position, in this sequence:
+Observe red and blue system indicators for correct operation. - 6 To restow the leveling jacks prior to moving the coach, start engine to initiate air compressor operation, repressurize the air suspension systems for the front, rear and tag axle by setting the associated DUMP switches to the FILL (up) position, in this sequence:

 First, pressurize front and rear axle suspensions by setting the associated DUMP switch to FILL position; then pressurize tag axle by setting the TAG DUMP switch to FILL position.
-Check that AIR PRESSURE REAR and AIR PRESSURE FRONT gauges each read between 100 psi and 120 psi; check that TAG AXLE PRESSURE gauge reads either 35 PSI (PT-35); or 45 psi (PT-40).
+Check that AIR PRESSURE REAR and AIR PRESSURE FRONT gauges each read between 100 psi and 120 psi; check that TAG AXLE PRESSURE gauge reads either 35 PSI (PT-36); or 45 psi (PT-40).

-- 8 When the air suspension is once again stabilized, pull all four leveling jacks controls back to the RETRACT (locked) position.
-If the ignition is ON, the red warning indicators will extinguish when the associated jack is in the stowed position; one or more blue indicators may be lit, but these are not relevant. - (9) Set LEVEL MASTER switch to OFF position.
+- When the air suspension is once again stabilized, pull all four leveling jacks controls back to the RETRACT (locked) position.
+The red warning indicators will extinguish when the associated jack is in the stowed position; one or more blue indicators may be lit, but may be disregarded at this time. - 8 Set LEVEL MASTER switch to OFF position.
 This completes one full operating cycle for the leveling jacks system.

-If the jacks are not withdrawn before driving away, the alarm will sound and the red LEVEL WARNING SYSTEM indicators will be lit.
+If the jacks are not withdrawn before driving away, the buzzer will sound.

-Do not drive the coach unless the tag axie is correctly pressurized to assure even weight distribution.
-There must be pressure in Tag Axie air bags to prevent flat spotting of Tag Axie tires during brake application
+Do not drive the coach unless the tag axle is correctly pressurized to assure even weight distribution.
+There must be pressure in Tag Axle air bags to prevent flat spotting of Tag Axle tires during brake application